 Stefanou introduced another vision in the selection process.
 He created a framework according to which companies can choose the best-suited IS/IT product.
 The framework consists of three phases:

 During the first phase, the company’s directions and objectives should be clearly determined.

 In the second phase, future and current changes in the organization should be taken into account.

 During the third and the last phase, organizations choose the appropriate vendor according to the following criteria:

-A large variety of core and extended modules and support services are offered by different vendors and third-party firms.
-The decision to acquire a particular system and the process of choosing are becoming increasingly complex in today’s changing and competitive environment.
+Different vendors and third-party firms offer many core and extended modules and support services.
+The decision to acquire a particular system and the process of choosing is becoming increasingly complex in today’s changing and competitive environment.
 Enterprises pursuing systems integration must evaluate and select products that contribute to this goal without of course sacrificing the functionality of applications they believe are crucial for their business.
-Careful selection of vendors, products, and services provided is necessary but the final decision has to be made considering the number of organizational changes required for the adoption and the launch of the selected enterprise system.
+A careful selection of vendors, products, and services is necessary but the final decision has to be made considering the number of organizational changes required for the adoption and the launch of the selected enterprise system.

 Faroe Islands+298201515 Smærugøta 9A,